 An ignition interlock is basically a portable, bare-bones breathalyzer.
 However, it does not have the same screening filters to keep out interferents like the bigger machines used by law enforcement agencies do.

 The device attaches to your vehicle under the dash near the driver's right leg.
 It is installed directly into the ignition system of your vehicle.
 According to the manufacturers, the devices do not cause any permanent damage to your vehicle.
-The devices are small, approximate size of 3.5 inches by 6 inches.
+The devices are small, the approximate size of 3.5 inches by 6 inches.
 This box will have a blow tube on one end and a cord similar to a telephone cord on the other end extending under the dash.

 To start your vehicle, you will have to blow into the ignition interlock device.
 If any alcohol is detected in your breath, your car won't start.
 If you think, "I'll just have my sober friend blow and I'll be off."
 Nice thinking, but you will have to blow again after you drive a while, usually every 5 to 30 minutes while driving.
 The only way around this would be to take your friend that hasn't consumed any alcohol with you.
 In which case, your friend should be the one driving!